NETWORK-Z-Dev/dSyncSql/README.md

 ## Defining a database

 The following is optional but dSyncSql was designed to automatically create the database structure to make deployment and updates smooth and automatic.

+> [!CAUTION]
+>
+> The library wont create the database itself.

 ```js
 const tables = [